Home Blog Website Design Services How to Design a Website for International Audiences

 It isn’t possible for the same website with the same text and language to become successful across a variety of international audiences.
 Audiences around the world have different habits and preferences, and unless the website caters to those preferences it will not work.
 However, this also means that a company either needs multiple websites, or multiple variants of its web pages, each built for a specific region of the globe.
 This is what localization is.

-Localization is the process of adapting a product or service to match the cultural, linguistic, and legal needs of a certain region.
+Localization is about matching a product with the cultural, legal, and linguistic needs of a certain region.
 In website design, localization is adjusting the website’s content, design, and functionality to match the needs of a specific audience.
-It contributes to a better user experience by making the website more relevant and approachable to the target demographic.
+It ensures a better user experience by making the website relevant as well as approachable to the target audience.
 A website that is tailored to the target audience is more likely to connect with them and be perceived as reliable.

 It can also boost engagement and conversions.
 Visitors are more likely to stay on a website longer, explore more pages, and eventually make a purchase or perform another desired action if it is tailored to the local language and culture.
-For example, if a website is aimed at the Japanese market, it should be translated to include the Japanese language, Japanese payment options, and imagery and colors that are representative of Japanese culture.
+For example, if your website targets the Philippine market, it should be translated to include its language (Filipino), Philippine payment options, and imagery and colours that are representative of this country’s culture.

 When designing a website for international audiences, localization is the first thing that needs to be kept in mind.
 Here are the 3 most important considerations.

-Language is an important factor when building a website for an international audience.
-Your website must be developed in the language of your target audience.
+Language is a crucial factor when developing a website for an international audience.
+Make sure your website includes the language of your target audience.
 It is critical to conduct research on the most commonly spoken languages in the target location in order to identify which languages should be offered on your website.

 The website should also provide a language selector that lets users effortlessly switch between languages.
-Companies like Airbnb and Booking.com have successfully integrated multilingual capabilities that allow users to access their websites in multiple languages.
+You can see that organisations like Airbnb or Booking.com have followed the same thing and integrated multilingual capabilities to let users access their sites in multiple languages.
 Airbnb’s website allows visitors to choose their favorite language, and the page instantly changes to that language.
 It is also essential to use proper grammar and syntax for the translated information to ensure that it is easily understandable.

 It is important to note that not all languages look the same or have a similar syntax, and so they won’t necessarily fit in the same template as the English content on your website.
 Accordingly, some design accommodations might have to be made in order to make the new content look good.
 Care must be taken that such design changes don’t affect the overall structure and usability of the site.

 While building a localized website, it is equally critical to consider local search engines and keywords.
-Local search engines, such as Baidu in China, Yandex in Russia, and Naver in Korea, use algorithms and ranking parameters that differ from those used by Google.
+Some of the popular local search engines are Baidu in China, Yandex in Russia, and Naver in Korea.
+They use algorithms and ranking parameters that are different from those of search engine giant Google.
 To make sure your website ranks higher in search results across all of your targeted countries, you need to do proper keyword research for each of those places.
 Choose keywords that are acceptable in your selected areas only after ensuring their search volumes are good enough.
 And remember that localization may involve adapting your keywords even when your target country speaks the same language as you.
 For example, the keyword “best vacation packages” might work in the USA, but it needs to be changed to “best holiday packages” for the UK.

 The hreflang tag is an essential component of international website design.
 It informs search engines about the language and area for which a page is designed, ensuring that readers find appropriate material.
 For example, a company’s website that operates in both the UK and France can use the hreflang tag to specify which pages are meant for each region.